IT infrastructure intelligence: from multicloud to hybrid cloud

 Organizations need to ensure operational governance and discipline in managing their infrastructure to minimize risk, but critically keep security front of mind when designing any piece of infrastructure.

-Previously, those building infrastructure tended to look at security after the fact because it added complexity and delays.
+Previously, those building infrastructure intelligence tended to look at security after the fact because it added complexity and delays.
 But the current scale of security threats is simply too big for this practice to continue without putting the organization at significant risk.
-Every piece of infrastructure equipment typically includes functionality that delivers security controls.
+Every piece of infrastructure intelligence equipment typically includes functionality that delivers security controls.
 It’s crucial to use this capability to protect each asset and ensure these controls form part of a broader approach that supports the organization’s governance strategy and security posture.

 Build in security from the start

-Looking at all the trends affecting the infrastructure environment, we can expect to see greater collaboration between infrastructure designers and providers, and security practitioners.
+Looking at all the trends affecting the infrastructure intelligence environment, we can expect to see greater collaboration between infrastructure designers and providers, and security practitioners.
 Organizations need to be aware of the myriad security risks inherent in their infrastructure so they can build in the right controls from the start.
 Adopting a ‘built-in’ instead of a ‘bolt-on’ approach will ensure that infrastructure is secure by design.

 'As our IT infrastructure is becoming more complex, it is time to rethink the infrastructure design, and our visibility of data and manpower allocation, to automate our defense and improve our risk management.'